Houdini 21.0 Character KineFX

 Tip

-If the animation skeleton that the Agent Animation Unpack SOP generates for you has a different joint hierarchy than the SOP character you want to retarget its animation to, then you can constrain the animation skeleton’s joints to its target character by using the Rig Copy Transforms SOP node.
+If the animation skeleton generated by the Agent Animation Unpack SOP has a different joint hierarchy than the SOP character you want to retarget to, you can constrain the animation skeleton’s joints to the target character using a Rig Copy Transforms SOP.

 Bring in USD data from Solaris or other sources